-- requested (type of product and location of interconnection), and - the timescales within which the SMP operator will deal with such requests. - BP15b NRAs should impose an obligation on SMP operators to consider such requests within reasonable timescales. - BP15c If the request for a new product is assessed as feasible, NRAs should require SMP operators to develop and grant access to the new products/services promptly.14 Otherwise, NRAs should require SMF operators to objectively justify their refusal for access to such new products and services.
+- BP15a The process should detail (amongst other things): - o how the request should be made. - o the information the SMP operators require to asses feasibility of the new product being requested (type of product and location of interconnection); and - o the timescales within which the SMP operator will deal with such requests. - BP15b NRAs should impose an obligation on SMP operators to consider such requests within reasonable timescales. - BP15c If the request for a new product is assessed as feasible, NRAs should require SMP operators to develop and grant access to the new products/services promptly.
+14 Otherwise.
+NRAs should require SMP operators to objectively justify their refusal for access to such new products and services.
 When necessary, NRAs should review the reasonableness of such refusal. - BP15d When new products and services15 are made available, NRAs should ensure that they are captured by the relevant SMP obligations already imposed on SMP operators (this would mean, amongst other things, that those new products and services are immediately incorporated into the RO unless it is deemed not proportionate to do so, for example, because market driven demand cannot be expected).